maelstrom-cms/documentation/components/fields.md

 We have a whole myriad of input fields to help you which you can use out of the box *(although you can create your own)* many of them follow the same patterns to make it easier for you.

-Fields are all added to your form via the blade templates, all within the `maelstrom::fields` namespace.
+Fields are all added to your form via the blade templates, all within the `maelstrom::inputs` namespace.
 These can all be overwritten or extended for your own use.

 [[toc]]